-Getting your Permission for Commercial Operation (PfCO) can seem like quite a daunting step for someone who hasn’t flown a drone before or now wants to get a commercial qualification.
-At UAVAir with our blend of airline pilots and commercial drone operators, we want to make sure that you enter the world of aviation confident and able to utilise the drone training skills gained on our course.
+Getting your Permission for Commercial Operation (PfCO) can seem like a daunting step for someone who hasn’t flown a drone before or now wants to get a commercial qualification.
+At UAVAir, with our blend of airline pilots and commercial drone operators, we want to make sure that you enter the world of aviation confident and able to utilise the drone training skills gained on our course.

 Where do I start?